Hong Kong–Macau relations

-Hong Kong–Macau relations (香港—澳門關係; Relações Hong Kong-Macau) refers to bilateral relations between Hong Kong and Macau, both the only special administrative regions of the People's Republic of China outside Beijing.
+Hong Kong–Macau relations (香港—澳門關係; Relações Hong Kong-Macau) refers to the bilateral relations between Hong Kong and Macau, both the only special administrative regions of the People's Republic of China.

 History

-Hong Kong and Macau are located at the east and west sides of the Pearl River Delta respectively, with a close distance of about 64 km in between.
+Hong Kong and Macau are located on the east and west sides of the Pearl River Delta respectively, separated by a distance of about 64 km.
 During the Middle Neolithic era, the areas now identified as Hong Kong and Macau were the same type of Neolithic culture.
 Tools and ornaments used by both places show tight relationship in idea and trade between the two.
 Hong Kong became the first European colony in East Asia occupied by the Portuguese Empire as Tamão in the early 16th Century.
 The Portuguese were defeated by the Ming Empire in Hong Kong in 1521, and eventually took Macau as their settlement at the Pearl River Estuary as a replacement in 1557 until 1999.
 Macau has stood as the most important European entrepot in East Asia since the 17th Century.
 Only when Hong Kong fell into British hands in 1841 until the handover in 1997, did Macau begin to face regional competition from a more open and free British Hong Kong.
 Since then, Hong Kong and Macau have competed and cooperated as commercial centres in the Pearl River Estuary.
 Eventually Hong Kong developed as one of the busiest entrepots and financial centres while Macau became a world gambling capital.
 In 2018, a fixed-link connecting Hong Kong and Macau opened—the Hong Kong–Zhuhai–Macau Bridge.